NethServer/nethsecurity-docs/monitoring.rst

 - ``WAN interface traffic``:
   this histogram shows the traffic data for each WAN connection over the past 60 minutes, sourced from Netdata.
   It helps track real-time performance and diagnose issues such as uneven load balancing or WAN link saturation.

+- ``Latency to <address>``:
+  this section provides real-time latency data for a specific IP address configured inside the :ref:`ping_latency-section` module.
+  The cart helps to monitor network performance and identify potential connectivity issues.

+- ``Packet delivery rate to <address>``: this section provides real-time packet delivery rate data for a specific IP address configured inside the :ref:`ping_latency-section` module.
+  If the rate is below 100% it could indicate network congestion or connectivity issues.

 VPN
 ---